VAT

 • Make use of professional services for additional security

-Verifying UK VAT Numbers
+Verifying UK Numbers

 To confirm the validity of a UK Tax number, use the following: